resampled/rooms/readme.md

 **rooms** is a Django web application for easy chatrooms.
-Significantly, user accounts are not required to join a room, while preserving  authenticity and moderation. - managed through the "namekey" system.
+Significantly, user accounts are not required to join a room, while preserving  authenticity and moderation through the "namekey" system.

 *Warning: This software is in alpha.
 Certain components are missing.*